-Parametrization seems to be an elegant way of capturing the embarrassing amount of variation that has to be covered by a theory of universal invariants.
+Parametrization seemed to be an elegant way of capturing the embarrassing amount of variation that has to be covered by a theory of universal invariants.
 In the best of all UG worlds, the grammars of human languages would differ only in the lexicon and in the lexical form of affixes and particles, but not with respect to structuring and to syntactic operations.
 Our linguistic world, however, belongs to a universe that does not match an optimal UG world.

 It has soon turned out that the number of parameters grows with every language adduced.
-Macro-parameters got supplemented with micro-parameters.
-How many parameters would UG have to provide?44 In Generative Grammar, there has never stuck out a strong ambition of presenting a theory of possible and impossible parameters.
+Macroparameters got supplemented with micro-parameters.
+How many parameters would UG have to provide?43 In Generative Grammar, there never has been a strong ambition of presenting a theory of possible and impossible parameters.
 Still, 'parameter' is just a byword for variation.
-Rizzi (2014: 22) updates the parameter issue for the Minimalist Program.
-"I would like to propose the following informal characterization.
-A parameter is an instruction to perform a certain syntactic action expressed as a feature on an item of the functional lexicon and made operative when the item enters syntax as a head."